gary-archer/oauth.tokenhandler.docker/README.md

 ## My Token Handler

 This API implementation is for my own understanding and to focus on productive developer setups.\
-It has some custom code related to expiry testing, custom logging and deployment.\
+It has some custom code related to expiry testing, custom logging and deployment automation.\
 The token handler API can run in either Express or as AWS Serverless Lambdas.

 ## Instructions